Nimmu–Padum–Darcha road: Padum to Shingo La pass

+Shingu La Tunnel

+Shingo La Tunnel, also called the "Shinku La Tunnel", is under construction with the target completion date of August 2028.

 Shingo La to Darcha terminus

 The newly-surfaced road (as of Oct '21) continues from the Shingo La pass down to the Darcha terminus.
 The road descends on the right bank of the Jankar Nala through Ramjak to Zanskar Sumdo, which has a helipad.
 The Jankar Nala enters a short gorge about 100 ft deep.
 On the sides of the gorge is a Buddhist shrine to the deity Palden Lhamo.
 The road crosses the gorge and runs along the left bank via Chikka and Rarik to meet the Leh-Manali Highway about 2 km before Darcha.
 This segment covers a distance of approximately 38 km.